 If SEN support is necessary, then a child is placed on the SEN register and parents are notified.
-The creation of an Individual Provision Plan for the child would then take place, setting specific targets to support the child.
-These plans involve the wishes and feelings of everyone that is part of the child's educational journey.
+The creation of an Individual Provision Plan for the child then takes place, setting specific targets to support the child.
+These targets are matched to the child's individual needs to ensure they are aspirational yet achievable, and progress is measured in a variety of ways including through non scale victories (e.g. celebrations that cannot necessarily be measured on paper).
+Individual Provision Plans involve the wishes and feelings of everyone that is part of the child's educational journey.